hugolgr78/Football-League-Sim-Tkinter/README.md

 - Match information such as scorers, lineups and more
 - League statistics such as top scorer, assister and more#
 - Real time position and points graphs
-- League all-time records and past seasons statistics As well as the ability to:
+- League all-time records and past seasons statistics\n As well as the ability to:
 - Create an unlimited amount of teams
 - Choose and personalise a logo